 What you offer the customer now will help with the next stage in the funnel.
 Do you have discounts for membership?
 Special offers for subscribers?
 Free shipping over a certain amount?

 Doing this will help take them to the bottom of this funnel, and the most valuable part of this journey.

 Close the deal.
 This is where those customers that are open to what you have to offer, like your deal, will sign on the bottom line, click buy now, and join you as a customer.

 But make a note here: the bottom of this funnel doesn't mean the end of this customer’s journey.
 You want to keep them around so they can go around and around your funnel, being a repeat customer.
 You want them to tell all their friends about the great experience they’ve had, so you get more people tumbling down your sales funnel.

 How can you build a sales funnel?

-So now that you understand more about this framework and how it can help you better speak to the right customers for your product or service, building a sales funnel sounds like a great idea, doesn't it?
+So now that you understand more about this framework, the importance of sales funnel and how it can help you better speak to the right customers for your product or service, building a sales funnel sounds like a great idea, doesn't it?
 How do you go about creating one that works for you and your company?

 Analyse target audiences' behaviour

 The most powerful sales funnels are the ones who know who they’re targeting.
 This gets you the best Return On Investment, or ROI.

 How do your customers behave?
 Do they like to click through directly from social media to buy?
 Do they want to read content and research before buying?